 Save additional money

 In case a bidding war breaks out on a home you have your heart set on, we recommend having a little extra money saved up so you can compete with other offers.
-While the strategies above are helpful, sometimes it comes down to the amount of money you’re able to offer.
-When you’re trying to win a bidding war, it’s nice to know you’re prepared to increase your offer.
+While the strategies above are helpful, sometimes it all comes down to the amount of money you’re able to offer a seller.
+In those instances, it’s nice to know you’re prepared to increase your offer.

 Ready to start the mortgage process?
 Our online application takes anywhere from 5-20 minutes to complete.
 Once it’s submitted, we can have you pre-approved for a loan in just a few hours.